WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 ```python
 13
 ```
-which reveals that columns A2 and A14 respectively contain 12 and 13 missing entries.
 Then limiting our summary statistics to columns A3, A8, A11 and A15, we have:
 ```python
 credit_df[["A3","A8","A11","A15"]].describe()
 ```